marcglasberg/asyncredux.com/react/counter-examples.md

 ```

 The `Increment` action increments the state by 1.
-The state is an instance of `State`, which means the counter is `state.counter`.
+The state is now an instance of `State`, which means the counter is `state.counter`.
 The action reducer returns a new instance of the class, incrementing the counter by one:
 `new State(this.state.counter + 1)`.